Hazardous waste collection information, categories, labels, additional resources and frequently asked questions

-A limited number of hazardous waste labels are currently available from the University Services Health & Safety team, however this service is being phased out and will only be available while there is stock.
-Please request hazardous waste labels by emailing email@example.com.
+A limited number of hazardous waste labels are currently available from the Health & Safety Services team, however this service is being phased out and will cease when current stocks run out.

 - The Health & Safety Chemical Management webpage (found under Safety Topics).

-- Biosafety information from the Office for Research, Ethics and Integrity.
+- BioRisk Management from the Office for Research, Ethics and Integrity includes BioSafety information.

 - Health & Safety: Waste management requirements.

 - Infrastructure Services maintenance, cleaning and removals knowledge base articles in Service Now provide information for the disposal of waste that does not include Category 1 and Category 2 hazardous waste (UoM staff credentials required to access).

 For further directions and advice please contact firstname.lastname@example.org.